ezrapierce000/bela-iree-container/README.md

 ### Benchmarking using iree-benchmark-module

 To benchmark a model on Bela use the `benchmark` command.

-TODO: Note on how to find entry function name and input sizes.
+Once again, run the utility with no options to see how to use it.
+This utility requires you to already have a compiled VMFB file in either VMVX bytecode or LLVMIR.
 ### Profiling

 To profile a model on Bela use the `profile` command.